2017 NAEd/SPENCER POSTDOCTORAL FELLOWS

 Using unique employment calendar data from the Fragile Families and Child Wellbeing Study, a longitudinal birth cohort study, I will examine the links between the characteristics of maternal employment during early childhood and gaps in school readiness (literacy, math, and behavioral skills).
 I will explore three questions: (1) Is maternal employment stability, intensity, and quality between birth and age 5 linked with school readiness (at age 5) and later school outcomes (at ages 9 and 15)?
 (2) Do the associations vary by developmental timing of the employment (e.g. infancy versus toddlerhood)?
 And (3) are there differences in the associations by marital status, race/ethnicity, or socio-economic status of the mothers?
 This research will shed light on the factors that contribute to gaps in school readiness between advantaged and disadvantaged children, so that we may better craft policies and interventions to close those gaps.

-Luis Poza, PhD, is an Assistant Professor of Culturally and Linguistically Diverse Education at the University of Colorado Denver.
-He previously taught in a bilingual 3rd grade classroom in East Palo Alto, CA, and K-2 science and literacy in Harlem, New York City.
+Luis Poza, PhD, is an Assistant Professor of Teacher Education at San José State University.
+Previously, he served on the faculty the University of Colorado Denver and taught in elementary schools in East Palo Alto and New York City.
 Luis received his PhD in 2014 from the Stanford University Graduate School of Education with dual concentrations in Sociology of Education and Race, Inequality, and Language in Education.

 Todos juntos/All together: Bilingualism, Bilingual Education, and Integration in a Gentrifying Neighborhood